A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

 The resulting graph $G$ meets conditions (i)--(iv).
 Further, for even $r$,

 and for odd $r$,

 One can check that the right side of the above equation is at most $\big( s + 2/(s+2) \big) n / 2 + c_2$, which completes the proof. \end{proof}

+We note that the lower bound in Theorem~\ref{thm:shorty} applies to biregular caterpillars of arbitrary diameter.
+That is, it applies to any caterpillar $P_\ell^{s-1}$ obtained from a path on $\ell \geq 5$ vertices by appending $s - 1$ leaves to each internal vertex. {For $\ell \geq 7$, the degrees of second neighbors of the edges of $P_\ell^{s-1}$ will be relevant in determining their saturation numbers.
+We also note that any argument which holds for $P_\ell^0$ must use the $H$-free property of saturation, for it is known that the semisaturation number of $P_\ell$ is asymptotically less than its saturation number for $\ell \geq 6$ and $n \geq 3\ell - 3$~{\cite{burr2017study}}.}

-We note that the lower bound in Theorem~\ref{thm:shorty} applies to caterpillars of larger diameters too; that is, it applies to any caterpillar obtained from a path of length at least $4$ by appending $s-1$ leaves to each internal vertex.
-We conclude with a remark on this lower bound and a discussion of potential strengthenings.
-A graph $G$ with property~\eqref{propertyP} ($k_0 = 2$, $k_1' = 3$) and $6n/5$ edges is depicted in Figure~\ref{fig:shortylower}.
-There are at least two reasons why $G$ is not $P_5^1$-saturated, the former being that the nonadjacent pair $y,z$ does not meet the strengthening of property~\eqref{propertyP} which we previously mentioned.
-That is, for every subset $C$ of $N(y)$ or $N(z)$ of cardinality $2$, every vertex in $N(y) \cup N(z)$ has at most one neighbor outside of $C \cup \{y,z\}$, but we would need a vertex with two such neighbors to obtain a copy of $P_5^1$.
-While this property can be used to strengthen our lower bound on $\sat(n,P_5^s)$, we believe that the correct asymptotics will follow from a strengthening of Theorem~\ref{thm:trianglefree} for square-free graphs.
-In particular, consider the nonadjacent pair $x,y$ in $G$.
-While this pair does not contradict property~\eqref{propertyP}, and the stronger property we mentioned reduces to~\eqref{propertyP} for low-degree vertices, it is the lack of squares in $P_5^1$ which stops $xy$ from creating a copy in $G + xy$.
+We conclude with a remark on our lower bound for $P_5^{s-1}$ and a discussion of potential strengthenings.
+A graph $G$ with property~\eqref{P2} ($k_0 = 2$, $k_1' = 3$) and $6n/5$ edges is depicted in Figure~\ref{fig:shortylower}.
+There are at least two reasons why $G$ is not $P_5^1$-saturated, the former being that the pair of vertices $y,z$ does not meet the following property possessed by nonadjacent pairs in an $H$-saturated graph for triangle-free $H$: {there should be a subset $C$ of $N(y)$ or $N(z)$, $|C| = k_0$, and a vertex $w \in N(y) \cup N(z)$ such that $|N(w) - (C \cup \{y,z\})| \geq k_1 - 1$.
+It is possible that this property can be used to strengthen our lower bound on $\sat(n,P_\ell^s)$.
+A stronger lower bound may also} follow from a strengthening of Theorem~\ref{thm:trianglefree} for square-free graphs.
+For example, consider the nonadjacent pair $x,y$ in $G$.
+While this pair does not contradict property~\eqref{P2}, it is the lack of squares in $P_5^1$ which stops $xy$ from creating a copy in $G + xy$.
 Indeed, $z \in N(x)$ and $|N(z) - (N(x) \cup y)| = 2$, but one of the vertices in $N(z) - (N(x) \cup y)$ is the high-degree neighbor $z'$ of $y$.
 Since $y$ and $z'$ each have only one neighbor outside of $\{x,y,z,z'\}$, neither can play the role of a third high-degree vertex in $P_5^1$ with $x$ and $z$ as the other high-degree vertices.
 By symmetry, the same is true if we had used $y$ and $z'$ instead of $x$ and $z$.